-There's no better time to retire than 2022 when life expectancy is at its all-time high of 79.05 years.
-However, choosing the best states to retire from a list of 50 is no easy feat.
+There’s no better time to retire than 2023 when life expectancy continues to grow.
+However, choosing the best states to retire in 2023 from a list of 50 is no simple task.
 You have to consider the cost of living, healthcare, crime rates, social amenities, taxes, etc.

-A financial advisor can always help you to navigate retirement planning in Portland, or any other place.
-But, in the meantime, let's look at the list of the best and worst states for retirement you should know.
+A financial advisor can always help you navigate retirement planning in Portland or any other place.
+But, in the meantime, let’s explore our best and worst states for retirement that you should know about in 2023.

 What are the best states to retire in, you ask?
 We’ve hand-selected these best states for retirees to live in after retirement.